Balance & Vertigo

 ◊ Visually provoked dizziness

-Again, every patient is different, but potential physical therapy treatments include habituation, gaze stabilization, balance training, and canalith repositioning procedures.
+Again, every patient is different, but potential physical therapy treatments include habituation, gaze stabilization, balance training, and canalith repositioning procedures (also known as the Epley maneuver).

 Habituation- reduces dizziness through repeated exposure to dizzying movements and stimuli that allows the brain to compensate for abnormal signaling from the inner ear.